"The most terrifying words in the English language are: I'm from the government and I'm here to help." Ronald Reagan.

 While student loan debt may be non-dischargeable, there are ways to use bankruptcy to protect yourself and ease the total debt burden.
 Because student loans are unsecured debts, they are not allowed to be paid while in a Chapter 13 Bankruptcy unless you are paying the total unsecured debt 100%, which is quite rare.
 Chapter 13 cases last a minimum of thirty-six (36) to sixty (60) months, so the pragmatic reality is you might not be allowed to pay the student loans during the entire Chapter 13 case.
 As a result, you get a three (3) to five (5) year opportunity to get back on your feet while you are in the Chapter 13 reorganization.

-Apple Law Firm is currently developing other methods to combat the burden of overwhelming student loan debt.
+Law Office of David M. Goldman is currently developing other methods to combat the burden of overwhelming student loan debt.
 Contact us today to speak further about these options.